 What Are the Functions of a Payroll Management System?

-1. Calculating Employees’ Wages
+1. Calculating Employee Wages

 2. Deducting Taxes From Salaries

-As part of regular payroll management, employers should also calculate and withhold local, state, and federal taxes from their employee’s salaries.
-Also, the organization must match their employees’ contributions to Medicare and Social Security (Federal Insurance Contribution Act).
-In some states, employees must contribute to state unemployment, paid family leave, and disability programs through payroll deductions.
+The organization must also match their employees’ contributions to Medicare and Social Security (Federal Insurance Contribution Act).
+In some states, employees must contribute to state unemployment, paid family leaves, and disability programs through payroll deductions.

 3. Adhering to Payroll Recordkeeping Requirements